nishantgerald/eda-tool/README.md

 ## Contributiions

 This app is open source and contributions are welcome.
-If you would like to contribute, please follow these steps:
+If you would like to contribute, please send in a pull request.

 ## License
 This project is licensed under the `MIT license`.